Azure/azure-sdk/docs/dotnet/introduction.md

 The following document describes .NET specific guidelines for designing Azure SDK client libraries.
 These guidelines complement general [.NET Framework Design Guidelines] with design considerations specific to the Azure SDK.
 These guidelines also expand on and simplify language-independent [General Azure SDK Guidelines][general-guidelines].
 More specific guidelines take precedence over more general guidelines.

+TODO: link to aka.ms/fxdg3 with note about logging in to Safari Online.

 Currently, the document describes guidelines for client libraries exposing HTTP/REST services.
 It may be expanded in the future to cover other, non-REST, services.

 TODO: say reach out to arch board.
-Make a header?
+Pull this out into a section with a section-header?

-We'll use the client library for the [Azure Application Configuration service](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/appconfiguration/Azure.Data.AppConfiguration) to illustrate various design concepts.
-TODO: Should we update this to reflect new guidelines, e.g. around naming, etc.
+Throughout this document, We'll use the client library for the [Azure Application Configuration service](https://github.com/Azure/azure-sdk-for-net/tree/master/sdk/appconfiguration/Azure.Data.AppConfiguration) to illustrate various design concepts.

+TODO: Should we update this to reflect new guidelines, e.g. around naming, etc?

 TODO: Add one or two sentence roadmap of what you'll find in document, how it is structured.
 Eg. API, focusing on the service client, considerations for packaging and releasing a library, and Azure Core types, and how they can be used in APIs

 ### Design Principles {#dotnet-principles}

-The main value of the Azure SDK is **productivity**.
+The main value of the Azure SDK is **productivity** building applications with Azure services.
 Other qualities, such as completeness, extensibility, and performance are important but secondary.
 We ensure our customers can be highly productive when using our libraries by ensuring these libraries are:

 **Idiomatic**